All Episodes

 So Alex just can't resist conspiracy thinking.

-His angle's supposed to be that accidents happen because that's the correct defensive position for Trump and Musk, but he knows that's boring.
+His angle is supposed to be that accidents happen because that's the correct defensive position for Trump and Musk.

 He yearns for the elaborate plot and the boogeyman he needs to be pretending to fight.

-Like, he can't get out of his own way.
+Like he can't get out of his own way.

-And that's something I think is really interesting about this episode as just sort of a snapshot, is, like, you can almost feel him talking himself into, like...
+And that's something I think is really interesting about this episode as just sort of a snapshot is like you can almost feel him talking himself into like, can we put some garlic in this?

 jordan holmes